pdqcom/PowerShell-Scanners/docs/STYLE_GUIDE.md

 * Indentation.
 IDEs like Visual Studio Code will help you with this.

 # Recommendations
-### ArrayList instead of arrays
+### Lists instead of arrays
-Using an ArrayList is a lot faster than regular arrays, especially when you're dealing with a lot of data. https://foxdeploy.com/2016/03/23/coding-for-speed/
+Using an `ArrayList` or `List[T]` is a lot faster than regular arrays, especially when you're dealing with a lot of data. https://foxdeploy.com/2016/03/23/coding-for-speed/

 Use this:
 ```PowerShell